mohitverma3108/e-bookstore/README.md

         mvn spring-boot:run

     3.)
-Alternatively You can run the application on docker container like so:
+Also, alternatively You can run the application on docker container too like so:

+    * A.) Get your docker environment ready in your machine [click here](https://docs.docker.com/desktop/dev-environments/), if you want to run it locally.

-    * A.) Create docker image
+    * B.) Create docker image

           ./mvnw spring-boot:build-image
-    * B.) Deploy docker image
+    * C.) Deploy docker image

           docker run -it -p8080:8080 e-bookstore:0.0.1-SNAPSHOT
+      * here '0.0.1-SNAPSHOT' is the application version.
 - H2 Database URL

         http://localhost:8080/h2-ui